 However, there’s a price to pay for the status and those extra rewards and perks.
 Being a manager means you also have to deal with tough issues that can cause you to lose sleep.
 Here are the top ten problems that keep a manager up at night, along with a “sleep aid” for each one.

 Confronting an Employee Performance Problem

 Dealing with performance problems has been and always will be the primary source of a manager's sleepless nights.
 While these issues are never easy, they don’t have to be so hard.
 Many performance problems can be prevented with better selection practices and then by setting clear performance expectations.

 Terminating an Employee

 There is no sleep aid for this one.
 No matter what you’ve done (see number one), it’s always going to be gut-wrenching.
 No manager should ever get too comfortable with this responsibility.
-In addition to the tips in number one, make sure you have clear policies and training for severe conduct violations.
+Make sure you have clear policies and training for severe conduct violations.
 For layoffs, make sure you use a fair and consistent process, get training on how to conduct the discussion respectfully, and provide a decent severance and outplacement package.

 Making the Right Hiring Decision